-2. Meets Scientific Review Criteria - Conditional2 is assigned in the ISRP's final review to a proposal for which additional actions by the proponent are needed to fully justify the entire proposal and substantially meet all the ISRP's criteria.
-For example, a particular implementation objective or method may need to be modified or removed, a comprehensive results report may be required, or a management plan may be needed.
-In some cases, the proposal includes some objectives/methods that substantially meet the ISRP's criteria and some that do not.
+3. Meets Scientific Review Criteria - Conditional2 is assigned in the ISRP's final review to a proposal for which additional actions by the proponent are needed to fully justify the entire proposal and substantially meet all the ISRP's criteria.
+For example, a particular implementation objective, method, or project element may need to be modified or removed, a comprehensive results report may be required, or a management plan may be needed.
+In some proposals, particular objectives or methods substantially meet the ISRP's criteria whereas others that do not.
 The ISRP specifies which objectives do not meet the review criteria.
-In general, a proposal that receives a Conditional recommendation will be reviewed subsequently by the ISRP outside the standard review process.

-The ISRP expects that needed changes to a proposal receiving a "Conditional" recommendation will be determined by the Council and BPA in consultation with the proponent in the final project selection process.
-Regardless of the Council's or BPA's recommendations, the ISRP expects that, if a proposal is funded, subsequent proposals for continued funding will describe how the ISRP's conditions were addressed by project actions or policy decisions.
+For a proposal receiving a "Conditional" recommendation, the ISRP expects that the Council and BPA will determine required changes in consultation with the proponent during the final project selection process.
+Regardless of the Council's or BPA's recommendations, the ISRP expects that, if a proposal is funded, subsequent proposals for continued funding will describe how the ISRP's conditions were addressed by policy decisions or project actions.

-- 3. Does Not Meet Scientific Review Criteria is assigned in the ISRP's final review to a proposal that is significantly deficient in one or more ISRP review criteria.
+3. Does Not Meet Scientific Review Criteria is assigned in the ISRP's final review to a proposal that is significantly deficient in one or more ISRP review criteria.
 One example is a proposal for an ongoing project that might offer benefits to fish and wildlife but does not include provisions for monitoring and evaluation or reporting of past results.
-Another example is a research proposal that is technically sound but does not offer benefits to fish and wildlife because it substantially duplicates past efforts or is not sufficiently linked to management actions.
-Some projects receiving this recommendation propose actions that could unintentionally harm nontarget, native fish or wildlife.
-The ISRP notes that proposals in this category may attempt to address needed actions or are an integral part of a coordinated watershed effort, but the proposed methods or approaches are not scientifically sound.
-In some cases, an alternative approach or project may be warranted to address the needed action. - 4.
-Not Applicable (N/A) is assigned to proposals with objectives that are not amenable to scientific review.
-Projects receiving "N/A" recommendations in previous reviews were largely administrative, such as regional coordination and law enforcement projects and projects that propose plans to develop plans.
+Other examples include research proposals that are technically sound but have not been shown to provide benefits to fish and wildlife because of unexpected ecosystem responses or because the efforts substantially duplicated past efforts or were not adequately linked to management actions.
+Some projects receiving this recommendation propose actions that unintentionally could harm non-target native fish or wildlife.
+The ISRP notes that some proposals that do not meet scientific review criteria might be attempting to address needed actions or are an integral part of a coordinated watershed effort, but the proposed methods or approaches are not scientifically sound or have failed to achieve implementation objectives.
+In some cases, an alternative approach or project may be warranted to address the needed action.

+4. Not Applicable (N/A) is assigned to proposals with objectives that are not amenable to scientific review.
+Projects receiving "N/A" recommendations in previous reviews include regional coordination and law enforcement projects and projects that propose plans to develop plans.
 The ISRP generally identifies programmatic issues with such projects and provides comments on how the science to inform and evaluate the projects could be incorporated to improve the project.

-2 The ISRP previously used "In Part" and "Qualified" recommendations, but "Conditional" is less confusing and better fits our intent and usage.
+2 The ISRP previously used "In Part" and "Qualified" recommendations, but "Conditional" should be less confusing and better fits our intent and usage.